dasaplan/ts-mono/packages/openapi-tolerant-reader/docs/the_problem_of_typesafe_parsing_the_unknown_with_zod.md

 ```

-This compiles just fine, but we rather like to have a compiler error since we now `type` may be any string.
+This compiles just fine, but we rather like to have a compiler error since we know `type` may be any string.
 Hence, to make it typesafe, we need to describe **unknown values**.
 But there is a catch.
 We can't just extend the union with `string`.

 If we extend the union **'Cat' | 'Dog'** with **string**, TypeScript will only see **string**.
 Thus, we lose type information.